TBragg88/Mental-Awareness-Project/README.md

 **Accessibility**
 Changing the neutral grays to blacks and darkening a few blues improved my score.

 **Best Practices**
-The improved accessibility scores are thanks to the dark mode toggle and the new burger menu, both suggested by AI tools.
-These features enhance usability and navigation, and I’m keeping them as essential parts of the project.
+This is due to the dark mode toggle and the new burger menu that the AI provided for me.
+I love it, so you won’t take it from me—it stays.

 <div align="center">
   <img src="./Wireframes/burger-moon.png" alt="Burger Menu with Moon Icon" width="120"/>
 </div>